entelecheia/lecture/book/lectures/llms/finetune/index.md

 - **Retrieval augmentation** enhances prompts with real-time information from relevant documents, ideal for dynamic and context-sensitive applications.
 - A **vector database** of document embeddings can be used to retrieve and provide contextual information to the model, streamlining the retrieval augmentation process.
 - These approaches enable LLMs to remain effective in environments where **data is scarce, frequently changing, or highly personalized**.

+## Conclusion

+The landscape of **Large Language Models (LLMs)** is diverse and rapidly evolving, necessitating a variety of fine-tuning approaches to meet specific application demands.
+While traditional **fine-tuning** and **Supervised Fine-Tuning (SFT)** remain foundational for adapting pre-trained models to new domains and tasks, advanced techniques like **Reinforcement Learning from Human Feedback (RLHF)** push the boundaries by integrating human preferences into the training loop.
+However, when these methods are constrained by data availability, API limitations, or the dynamic nature of the application, alternative strategies such as **in-context learning** and **retrieval augmentation** prove invaluable.

+These methods enable a more agile and immediate adaptation of LLMs to new content and user-specific contexts, circumventing the need for extensive retraining.
+By leveraging the strengths of each approach, we can harness the full potential of LLMs across a broad spectrum of use cases, making AI more responsive and tailored to human needs.

+- **Fine-tuning** and **SFT** are essential for tailoring LLMs to specific tasks, with RLHF providing a pathway to integrate **human evaluative feedback**.
+- **In-context learning** and **retrieval augmentation** emerge as practical solutions when conventional fine-tuning is not feasible.
+- These strategies ensure that LLMs maintain their utility and performance in **data-constrained** or **highly dynamic** application scenarios.
+- The choice of fine-tuning method depends on the balance between the **desired model behavior**, **resource availability**, and **application requirements**.